 If we only know the amount of assistance that is sent to us, to move us into a saving faith, we would cry from shame.
 How much we have rejected God’s love, since we are so far living The Way and from perfection.

 God sends “bounds of grace” ( ) in His sacraments, by prayers, intercessions of the saints and by our works of mercy to help move our souls to Life.
 But we have let most of His Precious Blood just spill to the floor, which we are accountable for.

 God sees and knows the truth and we are accountable for every drop.

-We who partake in those fantastic means of receiving grace but are still blind and deaf and still living lukewarm in our faith by not really striving to live the true faith–especially that of truly following Christ buy intentionally denying ourselves of pleasure and willfully carrying our crosses (not worrying or complaining when things go wrong, but trusting in God and rejoicing in the cross)–are the lukewarm that will suffer the greatest in Hell if any crime against God is left unrepented.
+We who partake in those fantastic means of receiving grace but are still blind and deaf and still living lukewarm in our faith by not really striving to live the true faith–by amending our way and especially that of truly following Christ by intentionally denying ourselves of pleasure and willfully carrying our crosses (not worrying or complaining when things go wrong, but trusting in God and rejoicing in the cross)–are the lukewarm that will suffer the greatest in Hell if any crime against God is left unrepented.